Nstamour-art/XogotDocs/Documentation.docc/Manual/ui/bbcode_in_richtextlabel.md

-Target width of the image, add % to the end of value to specify it as percentages of the control width instead of pixels.
+Target width of the image in pixels, add % to the end of value to specify it as percentages of the control width instead of pixels.

 - **region**